JT Group Limited: IoT

+continues to operate from Jersey as Velos IoT.

 Partnerships and international business

 In 2019, JT signed a partnership with Speednet Communications, the leading mobile network provider in Belize.
 The deal meant JT would provide a fully managed roaming service using its existing 2G, 3G and 4G roaming connectivity.
 The partnership added to JT's already wide roaming network that has access to over 700 networks around the world.

 JT upgraded its mobile network to be able to cope with future demands and technologies by signing a deal with ECI to upgrade its optical network.

 Technology

 JT Lab

 JT Lab provides facilities for the trial and testing of telecoms related products in small-scale and live environments.
 JT Group is regulated by the Channel Islands Competition and Regulatory Authorities.

 Gigabit Isles

 In the early 2010s, JT created the Gigabit Isles project, in order to spread access to FTTP broadband to the full population if the Isles region, at various data rates.